devall-org/ash_feistel_cipher/README.md

   end

   feistel_cipher do
-    prefix "accounts" # PostgreSQL schema where feistel functions are installed.
+    functions_prefix "accounts" # PostgreSQL schema where feistel functions are installed.
 Default is "public".

     encrypt do
       source :seq # Source attribute for the Feistel cipher.